MerlinZCC/Weekly-Planner/README.md

 ## Project Overview

-We developed a local-first web application that empowers users to manage their daily and weekly tasks efficiently.
+This project was developed as part of a **Software Engineering** course.
+We created a local-first web application that empowers users to manage their daily and weekly tasks efficiently.
 The app allows users to sign up or log in, create and organize tasks, and track their progress throughout the week.
 With a focus on simplicity and usability, the app leverages CRUD operations to provide a seamless task management experience, with data persistence ensured via local storage.

 ## Features